suyttthideptrai/FITSpecialSubjectDocker/README.md

-Docker image for BE FE deployment
+Docker image for BE FE deployment.
-Currently not a complete pipeline yet, still need BE ip modification for endpoints
+Currently under development, might not be running as expected.